Tolga-Karahan/PII-Filtering/README.md

 ## How to run
-1. Run docker-compose command to build and start services:
+1. Run docker-compose command to build and start services.
+You can see some error messages until all services are up and running.
+Please wait a few seconds:
 `docker-compose up`

 2. Change directory to `pii_challenge` folder and run the command below to populate queues: